redpanda-data/connect/resources/docs/inputs/list.md

 Alternatively, a custom delimiter can be set that is used instead of line breaks.

+## `http_client`

+The HTTP client input type connects to a server and continuously performs requests for a single message.

+You should set a sensible number of max retries and retry delays so as to not stress your target server.

+## Streaming

+If you enable streaming with the 'stream' field then benthos will consume the body of the response using the same rules as the 'stdin' and 'file' input types.

+For more information about sending HTTP messages, including details on sending multipart, please read the 'docs/using_http.md' document.

 ## `http_server`

 Receive messages POSTed over HTTP(S).
 HTTP 2.0 is supported when using TLS,